Every manager in the car industry is aware of this:

 Decisions on early retirement are made by companies.
 There are no macroeconomic calculations that are discussed publicly.

-And even if all the economic aspects could be solved, the question remains: what are these people with enormous potential suddenly doing without jobs?
+And even if all the economic aspects could be resolved, the question remains: what are these people with enormous potential suddenly doing without jobs?

-It has taken years and decades to build up a career and bring it into harmony with family, health, finances and lifestyle.
+It has taken years and decades to build up a job and career and bring them into harmony with family, health, finances and lifestyle.

 And from one day to the next, this structure collapses.

-Because there was no time to set up a parallel structure beforehand.
-In industry, people usually work very hard.
-Very few people have time for “side jobs” and it is not economically necessary.
+Because there was no time to build up a parallel structure beforehand.
+In the industry, people usually work very hard.
+Very few people have time for "side jobs" and it is not economically necessary.

-It would be good to have a second structure in addition to employment.
+But it would be good if there was a second structure alongside gainful employment.

-Because people need meaningful work in addition to many other things.
-We need the challenge and the confirmation.
+After all, people need meaningful work in addition to many other things.
+We need the challenge and the affirmation.
 And we need the cooperation and recognition of our colleagues.
-And if that disappears, it’s not a financial issue.
+And if that disappears, it's not a financial issue.

-It’s not right to put all your eggs in one basket.
+It's not right to put all our eggs in one basket.

-When will Gen X recognize this dilemma for itself?
+When will Gen X recognize this dilemma for themselves?

 Meaningful work is a misunderstood need.